 - Pay based on experience

-Summary: An addiction care specialist assesses and monitors the client’s physical and psychological state and reports any unusual behaviors to the clinical supervisor.
-The addiction care specialist oversees medications and ensures that clients are taking them as prescribed with the goal of ensuring that clients are med-compliant.
-The addiction care specialist also offers emotional support and alternate coping strategies; boundary-setting for and with client; and one-to-one counseling and advocating for the client or client’s family.
-This means that the addiction care specialist must not only possess the necessary technical skills, but also the empathy to be able to deal with people who have reached an emotional low point.
+Summary: An Intake Addiction Care Specialist assesses and monitors the client’s physical and psychological state and reports any unusual behaviors to the clinical supervisor.
+The Intake Addiction Care Specialist oversees medications and ensures that clients are taking them as prescribed with the goal of ensuring that clients are med-compliant.
+The Intake Addiction Care Specialist also offers emotional support and alternate coping strategies; boundary-setting for and with client; and one-to-one counseling and advocating for the client or client’s family.
+This means that the Intake Addiction Care Specialist must not only possess the necessary technical skills, but also the empathy to be able to deal with people who have reached an emotional low point.
 Understanding and patience are key personality traits that can determine the success of a substance abuse professional.
-In addition, a key role of the addiction care specialist is to determine whether more medication is actually needed or if the patient is merely attempting to satisfy a continued craving for drugs.
+In addition, a key role of the Intake Addiction Care Specialist is to determine whether more medication is actually needed or if the patient is merely attempting to satisfy a continued craving for drugs.

 - Patient care assessment, identifying care requirements